-The patient may be unhappy of different aspects including deviation, dorsal hump, or large nose tip in any combination., or the patient may have experienced an injury to the nose.
+The patient may be unhappy with different aspects including deviation, dorsal hump, or large nose tip in any combination, or the patient may have experienced an injury to the nose.

 It is important for the surgeon to understand the requirement of the patient instead of a standardized approach to all noses.
-The complexity of the surgery depends on the correction that needs to be made, and it is important to appreciate that in a 3 dimensional structure as such, alternation of one aspect will automatically alter another part with the redistribution of tissue.
+The complexity of the surgery depends on the correction that needs to be made.
+It is important to appreciate that in a 3-dimensional structure as such, alternation of one aspect will automatically alter another part with the redistribution of tissue.
 In some complex cases, additional material will be required to correct a deformity.
 In general, cartilage can be obtained inside the nose but on occasions, additional cartilage needs to be obtained from elsewhere if necessary.
 This will be explained in the consultation.

-Nose surgery can be performed as either an open rhinoplasty or closed rhinoplasty technique.
+Nose surgery can be performed as either an open rhinoplasty or a closed rhinoplasty technique.

 In both open and closed rhinoplasty, the majority of the incision is made inside the nose, so that no scars are visible afterward.